dfunckt/django-rules/README.rst

 Logging predicate evaluation
 ----------------------------

-Complex or heavily nested rules can be painful to debug.
-This package provides a `django-rules` logger that can be configured in your django settings to output the results of individual evaluations to the console.
-Messages are sent at the `DEBUG` level.

-This is a basic configuration (place in your `settings.py`):
+rules can optionally be configured to log debug information as rules are evaluated to help with debugging your predicates.
+Messages are sent at the DEBUG level to the `rules` logger.
+The following dictConfig configures the logger to log to the console (place in your `settings.py`):

 .. code:: python